Try It! Summer Mini-Grants

 - Computer equipment to support service-learning experiences in which students digitized archival materials and created printed banners for use by local community partner organizations.

 Other possibilities may include:

-Grant funds may not be used for: stipends or other payment to students, faculty, staff, or other persons; or for expenses related to travel that will occur after June 30, 2015.
-Funds are not available to support future maintenance costs associated with regular wear and tear for grant-purchased items.
+Grant funds may not be used for: stipends or other payment to people (e.g., students, faculty, staff, external consultants, etc.) or for expenses related to travel that will occur after June 30, 2016.
+Funds are not available to support future maintenance costs associated with regular wear-and-tear for grant-purchased items.

 Please Note: Any technology or equipment purchased is owned by Saint Louis University and must be returned to the Reinert Center in the event that the faculty member leaves the University.